CoryMcCartan/redistricting21/R/README.md

 # Analysis Scripts

 Each analysis is contained in a named folder.
 The `template/` folder contains template scripts for each analysis.
+Of the root-level scripts:

+* `run.R` handles running the whole analysis and keeping components up-to-date.
+* `analysis_helpers.R` has helper functions to automate common analyses and plots.
-The `utils.R` script contains shared utility scripts for data preparation and analysis, and also handles development imports and template management.
-The `run.R` script handles running the whole analysis and keeping components up-to-date.
+* `utils.R` contains shared utility scripts for data preparation, and also handles development imports and template management.